 Topics can include but are not limited to:

-Please submit proposals of 500 words, along with a short biographical note (250 words) to firstname.lastname@example.org by 14th February 2017 (please note the extended deadline).
+Please submit proposals of 500 words, along with a short biographical note (250 words) to firstname.lastname@example.org by Friday 1st March 2019.

 We welcome 20-minute conference papers as well as submissions for creative work or practice-as-research including, but not limited to, short films and video essays.

-This conference is the second annual event from the Gothic Feminism project, within the Melodrama Research Group in the Centre of Film and Media Research at the University of Kent.
+This conference is the third annual event from the Gothic Feminism project, working with the Melodrama Research Group in the Centre of Film and Media Research at the University of Kent.
 Gothic Feminism explores the representation of the Gothic heroine on-screen in her various incarnations.